jj09/jj09.github.io/_posts/2022-12-15-the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 }
 {% endhighlight %}

 The `Books` component will use the `Book` component to display all books from MongoDB.
 It will also fetch data from GraphQL API.
-We need to define GraphQL query (which we can copy form Playground), and query Apollo Server with `useQuery`.
+We need to define GraphQL query (which we can copy from Playground), and query Apollo Server with `useQuery`.
 Create new file `src\components\Books.js`:

 {% highlight react %}
 import { gql, useQuery } from '@apollo/client';